Charleston Classic

-The Charleston Classic is a three-day invitational college basketball season-opening tournament held in Charleston, South Carolina.
-An ESPN-owned and operated event, it is contested at TD Arena, home of the College of Charleston Cougars.
-Each team plays three games in four days, since the second edition the tournament has been played on a Thursday, Friday and Sunday format with a Saturday off day.
+The Shriners Children's Charleston Classic is an eight team invitational college basketball season-opening tournament held in Charleston, South Carolina.
+An ESPN-owned and operated event, it is contested at TD Arena, home of the Charleston Cougars.
 The inaugural tournament was held November 14–16, 2008.
+From 2009 through 2024, it was a four-day invitational with each team playing three games (since the second edition, the tournament has been staged as a Thursday, Friday and Sunday format with a Saturday off day).
+Starting in 2025, the eight teams were sliced into two four-team brackets, with each team playing two games over three days.